AdobeXD/plugin-samples/README.md

 Plugins are written in JavaScript.
 You can use most JavaScript features supported by modern web browsers, including ES5 and ES2015 (aka ES6) language features.

 Your plugins are not running inside a browser engine, however.
 Instead, your JavaScript code interacts with XD's [document model](#scenegraph) to influence what is rendered on the design canvas.
-Plugins cannot display any UI yet, but this will be possible soon.

 - [Plugin Structure](#structure)
     - [JSON manifest](#manifest)